 And yet they are.

 The data on how many troops use SNAP are notoriously difficult to track, in part because the U.S. Department of Agriculture, which manages SNAP, does not share the data with the Defense Department.
-(In fact, data published by the USDA says that about 2,000 military members used the program in 2013, in direct contradiction to the information given to the GAO.
-We don't know why.)

 By far the biggest question I have received in the series of news interviews I've done on the subject is something like this: